Harun al-Rashid: Caliphate

 In 796, Hārūn moved the entire court to Raqqa on the middle Euphrates, where he spent 12 years, most of his reign.
 He appointed the Hanafi jurist Muhammad al-Shaybani as qadi (judge), but dismissed him in 803.
 He visited Baghdad only once.
 Several reasons may have influenced the decision to move to Raqqa: its closeness to the Byzantine border, its excellent communication lines via the Euphrates to Baghdad and via the Balikh river to the north and via Palmyra to Damascus, rich agricultural land, and the strategic advantage over any rebellion which might arise in Syria and the middle Euphrates area.
 Abu al-Faraj al-Isfahani, in his anthology of poems, depicts the splendid life in his court.
 In Raqqa the Barmakids managed the fate of the empire, and both heirs, al-Amin and al-Ma'mun, grew up there.
 At some point the royal court relocated again to Al-Rayy, the capital city of Khorasan, where the famous philologist and leader of the Kufan school, Al-Kisa'i, accompanied the caliph with his entourage.
 When al-Kisa'i became ill while in Al-Rayy, it is said that Harun visited him daily.
 It seems al-Shaybani and al-Kisa'i both died there on the same day in 804.
-Harun is quoted as saying: "Today Law and Language have died".

 For the administration of the whole empire, he fell back on his mentor and longtime associate Yahya bin Khalid bin Barmak.
 Rashid appointed him as his vizier with full executive powers, and, for seventeen years, Yahya and his sons served Rashid faithfully in whatever assignment he entrusted to them.

 Harun made pilgrimages to Mecca by camel (1,750 mi from Baghdad) several times, e.g., 793, 795, 797, 802 and last in 803.
 Tabari concludes his account of Harun's reign with these words: "It has been said that when Harun ar-Rashid died, there were nine hundred million odd (dirhams) in the state treasury."

 According to Shia belief, Harun imprisoned and poisoned Musa ibn Ja'far, the 7th Imam, in Baghdad.